Posted: Mon 11th Sep 2023

 Colin Gray, founder of The Podcast Host, helps people launch, grow and profit from podcasts.
-In this interview he shares some tips on how to be successful with audio.
+In this interview with Enterprise Nation, he shares some valuable insights on how to be successful with podcast content.

 How did you get into podcasting?

 Absolutely!
-Follow the advice above.
-Start simple, and only upgrade your kit with higher-quality microphones, mixers and editing software once you're sure you're getting something out of it, and enjoy the process.
+My advice for all beginner podcasters is to start simple.
+And only upgrade your kit with higher-quality microphones, mixers and editing software once you're sure you're getting something out of it and you enjoy the process.
 That's how most successful podcasters have done it.

 How do you source guests?

 If you're podcasting on a subject you're passionate about, I'm sure you'll have at least a few initial guests on your interview wish list.
 No matter how famous you think they are, drop them a line.
 Podcasting is still fashionable and innovative enough that many people are delighted to be asked.